jinnatul/codingInterview/BigO/BigO.md

   return false
 }
 ```
 In this code snippet there are two loops.
 It will differ as the loop increases, such as for the three loops it will be O(n^3).
-But as we said earlier Big O notation is a fuzzy word so whatever the loops are, the actual complexity will be O(n^2).
+But as we said earlier Big O notation is a fuzzy word so whatever the loops are, the actual complexity will be O(n^2). **Bubble sort, Selection sort, Insertion sort** are the example of quadratic runtime complexity.

 ### 4. O(log n) Logarithmic Runtime Complexity
 The runtime of O(log n) (log base 2) for the algorithm to run will plateau no matter what the size of the input data set.
 O(log n )  basically means time goes up linearly while `n` goes up exponentially.
 So if it takes `1` second to compute `10` elements, it will take `2` seconds to compute `100` elements and `3` seconds to compute `1000` elements and so on.
 Here is an example